Espa?ol

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

-American College of Surgeons Cancer Programs.
-National Cancer Data Base (NCDB).
-Accessed at www.facs.org/cancer/ncdb/index.html on March 19, 2014.
+American College of Surgeons (ACoS).
+Cancer Programs.
+Accessed at https://www.facs.org/quality-programs/cancer-programs/ on July 2, 2025.

 Centers for Disease Control and Prevention.
 National Program of Cancer Registries (NPCR).
-Accessed at www.cdc.gov/cancer/npcr/about.htm on March 20, 2014.
+Accessed at https://www.cdc.gov/national-program-cancer-registries/index.html on July 2, 2025.

 National Cancer Institute.
 Surveillance, Epidemiology and End Results.
-Accessed at http://seer.cancer.gov/index.html on March 20, 2014.
+Accessed at https://seer.cancer.gov/ on July 2, 2025.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.